treeverse/lakeFS/docs/reference/security/external-principals-aws.md

 Operations such as attaching and detaching IAM roles to a user, listing the roles attached to a user, and listing the users attached to a role.
 Currently this is done through the lakeFS [External Principals API][external-principal-admin] and generated clients.

-Example of attaching a roles to a user:
+Example of attaching an IAM roles to a user:

 ```python
 import lakefs_sdk as lakefs